Creating Runtime Packages for Business Central On-Premises

 The following example gets the NAV App runtime package with the provided name and version.

 The limitation of runtime packages is that they only work for on-premise installations and therefore cannot be submitted to AppSource.
+For more information about the extension requirements for AppSource, see Technical Validation Checklist.
 Moreover, debugging into an extension to view the source code is not allowed by default; the

 ShowMyCode flag is by default set to